 A few monitors are now wi-fi-enabled, including the latest ones from Ovo and Utilita.
 This means meter readings can be collected in real-time and it's easier to update your monitor or diagnose any problems with it.

-Octopus Energy is testing its 'Octopus Home Mini' which uses wi-fi to transmit your usage and costs to your app and online account in a few seconds.
+Octopus Energy offers the 'Octopus Home Mini' which uses wi-fi to transmit your usage and costs to your app and online account in a few seconds.
+As of January 2026, there's a waiting list to get a Home Mini.

 Most companies also let you see your smart meter data in an app or online account though their exact functions vary.

-Want to find out more about smart gas meters and smart electricity meters?
-Visit our expert guide: What is a smart meter?.
+Find out more about smart gas meters and smart electricity meters: What is a smart meter?

 Most energy suppliers offer their own mobile apps through which you can monitor your energy usage.